Old River Control Structure: Old River

-The U.S. Army Corps of Engineers measured the amount of water flowing through the Mississippi River and compared it to the amount entering the Atchafalaya Basin by monitoring "latitude flow" at the latitude of the Red River Landing, located 5 mi downstream of Old River.
+The U.S. Army Corps of Engineers measured the amount of water flowing through the Mississippi and compared it to the amount entering the Atchafalaya Basin by monitoring "latitude flow" at the latitude of the Red River Landing, located 5 mi downstream of Old River.
 In this case, latitude flow is a combination of the flows of the Mississippi and Atchafalaya rivers as they cross an imaginary line at that latitude.
 Between 1850 and 1950, the percentage of latitude flow entering the Atchafalaya River had increased from less than 10 percent to about 30 percent.
-By 1953, the U.S. Army Corps of Engineers concluded that the Mississippi River could change its course to the Atchafalaya River by 1990 if it were not controlled, since this alternative path to the Gulf of Mexico through the Atchafalaya River is much shorter and steeper.
+By 1953, the U.S. Army Corps of Engineers concluded that the Mississippi could change its course to the Atchafalaya by 1990 if it were not controlled, since this alternative path to the Gulf of Mexico through the Atchafalaya is much shorter and steeper.

-The Corps completed construction on the Old River Control Structure in 1963 to prevent the main channel flow of the Mississippi River from altering its current course to the Gulf of Mexico through the natural geologic process of avulsion.
-Historically, this natural process of course change has occurred about every 1,000 years, and is overdue.
+The Corps completed construction on the ORCS in 1963 to prevent the main channel flow of the Mississippi from altering its current course through the natural geologic process of avulsion.
+Historically, this natural process of course change has occurred about every 1,000 years and is overdue.
 Some researchers believe the likelihood of this event increases each year, despite manmade artificial control efforts.

 If the Mississippi diverts its main channel to the Atchafalaya Basin and the Atchafalaya River, it would develop a new delta south of Morgan City in southern Louisiana, greatly reducing water flow to its present channel through Baton Rouge and New Orleans, with adverse economic effects on both port cities.
 The Mississippi flood of 1973 almost caused the control structure to fail.
-Maintenance of the integrity of the Old River Control Structure, the nearby Morganza Spillway, and other levees in the area is essential to prevent such a diversion.
-Jeff Masters of Weather Underground noted that failure of that complex "would be a serious blow to the U.S. economy."
+Maintenance of the integrity of the ORCS, the nearby Morganza Spillway, and other levees in the area is essential to prevent such a diversion.
+Jeff Masters of Weather Underground notes that failure of the complex "would be a serious blow to the U.S. economy."